ehtick/ifcplusplus/README.md

 ## Follow-up and alternative to IFC++

-For new projects, I recommend xeoIFC (https://github.com/xeofoundry/xeoIfc) It is much more recent, the geometry quality and robustness is much better, CSG operations are more stable, and it can run also in WASM.<br>
+For new projects, I recommend xeoIFC (https://github.com/xeofoundry/xeoIfc).

+It is much more recent, the geometry quality and robustness is much better, CSG operations are more stable, and it can run also in WASM.<br>

-XeoIFC has a very low memory footprint and very high performance.<br>
+XeoIFC has a very low memory footprint and very high performance and geometry quality.<br>